Nandi Thimmana

-Mahakavi Nandi Thimmana (Telugu: నంది తిమ్మన; c.
-15th and 16th centuries CE) was a Telugu poet and an Ashtadiggaja in the imperial court of Emperor Krishnadevaraya of Vijayanagara.
+Nandi Thimmana (c.15th and 16th centuries CE) was a Telugu Ashtadiggaja and Kannada poet in the imperial court of Emperor Krishnadevaraya of Vijayanagara.
 He is often called Mukku Thimmana (lit.
 'Thimmana of the nose') after his celebrated poem on a woman's nose.

 Biography

 Thimmana is believed to be from Anantapur and was born to Singanna and Thimmamaamba.
 He lived in a subkingdom of the Vijayanagara Empire, whose princess was Tirumala Devi.
 Later tradition imagines Nandi Timmana as one of the so-called asta-dig-gajas, the eight elephants of the cardinal directions, who supposedly graced the court of Krsnadevarāya at the apogee of the Vijayanagara period.
 Although this set of eight is probably a later (seventeenth-century) invention, Timmana's presence at Krsnadevarāya's court is historically verified.
 The poet dedicated his work, Pārijātâpaharanamu, to this king.
 The tradition asserts that the poet arrived in the court as a gift from the family of Tirumaladevi, Krsnadevarāya's senior wife.

 He was a Saiva and was a disciple of Guru Aghora Siva, yet some of his works are based on Vaishanavism because of imperial patronage.
 His uncles Nandi Mallaya and Ganta Singana (known as Malaya Maruta) were a famous poetic pair in the court of Viranarasimha Raya, half-brother of Krishnadevaraya.

 He was more popular as Mukku Thimmana because of his poem on a beautiful nose.
 Mukku means nose in Telugu.

 Timmana completed Kannada poet Kumaravyasa's incomplete work Mahabharatha, and presented that as “Karnataka Krishnadevaraya Bharatha Kathamanjari” to the king.